Nicolas Mérindol: Career

-After leaving Groupe Caisse d’Epargne in 2009, he created his own consulting firm and then joined Banca Leonardo in January 2010 as Vice-Chairman for the Group’s French subsidiaries.
+In October 2008, during the 2008 financial crisis, following a trading loss of €751 million by a trader, he resigned from his position as Chief Executive Officer of Groupe Caisse d'Épargne, at the same time as the Chairman of the Management Board Charles Milhaud.
+After leaving Groupe Caisse d’Epargne, he created his own consulting firm and then joined Banca Leonardo in January 2010 as Vice-Chairman for the Group’s French subsidiaries.

 In July 2012 he launched "Amilton", an independent banking services group that he directs through Amilton Partenaires, where he is a strategic shareholder.
 Amilton works in the fields of Asset Management, Corporate Finance Consulting, and Specialised Financial Services.

 Nicolas Mérindol is also a member of the Board of Directors of several other companies.